google/grr-doc/maintaining-and-tuning/monitoring.md

 until at least step 3.
 At this point, you should have a Grafana instance up and running, the
 [JSON Datasource plugin](https://github.com/simPod/grafana-json-datasource)
-installed and configured, and the GRRafana HTTP server up and running.
+installed and configured, and the GRRafana HTTP server (as discussed in [google/grr#832](https://github.com/google/grr/pull/832)) is up and running.

 1. You can now fetch aggregated clients statistics, which are named on a similar convention to the metrics gathered in the current GRR Admin UI, such as "OS